grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 2. Create a Flow config file, `agent.river`.

-    You can add any config you need directly to this file.
+    We will be adding to this config in the next step as we convert `MetricsInstances`.
+You can add any additional configuration to this file as you desire.

 3. Install the grafana helm repository: